goodrobots/devFrame/docs/_docs/05-resources.md

 This page contains links to resources that can help you complete and maintain a devFrame build.

 ## Frame Sizes and Geometry
-In these docs we talk about frames such as "450 class stretch X" and other letters of the alphabet when referencing frames.
+In these docs we talk about frames such as "450 class stretch X", and other letters of the alphabet when referencing frames.
 It's not as bad as it sounds once you see a few drawings and examples.
 450 is 450mm from motor center to motor center on the diagonal, and stretch X means it's shaped like an X with the center portion stretched a bit along the forward flight axis.
 Rather than reinvent the wheel here are a few good posts on the subject:
 - [Drone Frame Styles](https://www.getfpv.com/learn/new-to-fpv/all-about-multirotor-fpv-drone-frame/) -- From GetFPV so focused on...FPV.
 - [Drone Frame to Battery Size](https://www.genstattu.com/blog/how-to-choose-quadcopter-frame/) -- From GensTattu, a battery maker, so focused on frame and battery size comparisons.